exercism/bash/concepts/pipelines/about.md

 ### Uses of Command Lists

-Here are a couple of examples where command lists can simplify bash code.
+Here are a couple of examples where command lists can simplify the code.

 #### Reading blocks of lines from a file

-Suppose you have a data file that represents points of a triangle as the length of the three sides but each on a separate line.
+Suppose you have a data file containing data about triangles, and a triangle is represented by three separate lines holding the sides of the triangle.

 ```bash
 $ cat triangle.dat